semonte/zester/README.md

 ## Installation

 You can find Zester at [IntelliJ IDEA Plugin Repository](https://plugins.jetbrains.com/plugin/8281).
-Or you can [Grab yourself](https://github.com/zalando/zester/releases) the plugin and install in IntelliJ (Preferences -> Plugins -> Install plugin from disk).

 ## Usage
 Once the plugin is installed, right click a test file in Project tool window and select Zester configuration.